erou/erou.github.io/index.md

 ### About me

-Hi, I am Édouard, a master student in computer algebra at *Université de Versailles*.
+Hi, I am Édouard, a master student in applied algebra at *Université de Versailles*.
 I am interested in almost everything related to mathematics, computer science, and teaching.
 My main domain of interest are computer algebra, finite fields, field extensions, coding theory, and cryptography.
 On top of